capa026/capa026/README.md

 ## **Open to Collaborations**

 - Venezuelan full-stack developer passionate about backend systems, turning ideas into robust APIs, and lifelong learning as a self-taught coder.
-- I like to learn everything i can.
+- I like to learn.
 ---

 ## **🚀 About Me**